albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 title:  'Towards proving the infinite potential of humans'
 permalink: /infinitepotential
 ---
-> I swear, it's like the outgroup doesn't even WANT to live in the tradeoff-free fantasy world I'm bludgeoning them over the head with - @webdevMason

-__Note: We are upper-middle class American citizens (or as our parents naively love to call it, 'still working poor').
-The following is currently primarily targeted toward people in similar socio-economic situations.__

-__Our piece is largely a collection of aphorisms with a narrative.__

-Please feel free to copy this in full and remove our names.
-This line gives you permission to do so.
+> "If people are open-minded creating a 'human singularity' should be pretty easy.
+We are connected individuals of 7.7 billion.
+We continuously improve, not incrementally like an AI singularity would imply.
+And we can improve exponentially." - a dreamer

-We believe all humans have limitless potential with just two things: Zero external pressure.
+We believe everyone has limitless potential with two things: Zero external pressure.
 One hundred percent self-honesty.
 The latter follows the former.

 Everything is constructed.
 Everything is an opinion.
 How do we even function?
 The answer is calm, honest, incremental communication.
-Imagine a pair of humans.
-They communicate ideas and discuss and update their internal 'value-functions' until their evaluation of the idea at hand converges to consistent, or at least close enough towards it to satisfy each person individually.

-To elaborate on this Reinforcement Learning analogy:
-To achieve full agreement on a specific idea (a 'state'), each person has to backup along their backup diagram until both their value functions return the same value for the idea at hand, and their value functions are self-consistent.
-Our priors are slightly plastic.
-But we accept that they should be (somewhat) different even in the limit.
-To make this analogy more concrete, we need to take look at Arthur Samuel's preliminary RL agent, a checkers player (1967).
-We will expand on this later.

 So much of creation has two orthogonal parts.
 In writing you have to deliberately alternate between creating and critiquing, but not do both at same time.

 Anxiety resulting in more reflection/reconsideration is actually a double-benefit: once it serves a purpose you can let it go.
-It's like a variable which automatically collects itself when done - but even better - the reason for the anxiety need not have anything to do with what it spawns.
-It's like the ever-accelerating pump of a self-improving well-oiled machine.

-Certain CEOs believing everything is a simulation makes perfect sense from an open-minded, first-principles standpoint.
-It's the result of a human mind that can deal with both the infinite, the infinitesimal, the meta, and the lack of ego.
+Believing we are in a simulation is the result of being able to deal with both the infinite, the infinitesimal, the meta, and the lack of ego.
-Personally I'd always had a fear of the infinite and infinitesimal.

 [Matt Stonie](https://www.youtube.com/channel/UCd1fLoVFooPeWqCEYVUJZqg) is an example of unintuitive human capabilities.
 So is [Danielle Steel](https://www.glamour.com/story/danielle-steel-books-interview).

 The initial friction against wanting to be immortal is the misconception one has limited energy.
 Moreover, everything can always be improved in the limit, yet there is always more to explore.
-Just like the Reinforcement Learning conditions on e-greedy epsilon or stepsize alpha for convergence.
+Like the [RL convergence conditions](http://incompleteideas.net/book/RLbook2018.pdf#page=55) on epsilon or alpha.

-Tangential hypothesis: A human can live their life without ever shutting their eyes to sleep.
+Bold hypothesis: A human can live their life without ever shutting their eyes to sleep.

 One may have self-doubt even with a shitton of aphorisms, but that is because they think they'll forget the lessons learned.
 Just like [DRAM](https://en.wikipedia.org/wiki/Dynamic_random-access_memory), refreshing is necessary.
 However, in humans, the refresh interval gets longer and longer exponentially (think spaced reptition.
 A good tool for this is [Anki](https://apps.ankiweb.net/)).
 Thus you can literally learn infinite with time, as power series converge.
 To make it concrete: given infinite time, if you can keep up with Anki, you can learn infinite.
 We will expand on this later, turning it into a mathematical proposition.

-We learn and create new things because everyone who has ever existed has had or now has access to what no one ever had before.
-Standing on the shoulders of giants.
-Great mathematicians, for example, didn't have Reinforcement Learning analogies to work with.
+We learn and create new things because everyone who has ever existed has had access to what no one ever had before.
+Past scientists, for example, didn't have Reinforcement Learning analogies to work with.

 If you live forever you can literally do anything, as long as it follows the laws of physics.
 You can additionally teach anyone anything as long as they also live forever.